xrdocs/programmability/_tutorials/2016-09-15-xr-data-model-overview.md

 Cisco-IOS-XR-<platform><technology><suffix>
 ```

 XR models start with the prefix `Cisco-IOS-XR`, are followed by an optional platform substring (e.g. `ncs5500`, `asr9k`, etc), followed by a technology substring (e.g. `ipv4-bgp`) and finally ending with a suffix that indicates whether the model defines configuration data (`cfg`), operational data (`oper`) or an action (`act`).
 Note that a YANG model can specify multiple types of data simultaneously.
-XR models separates configuration, operational data and actions to improve usability.
+However, Cisco IOS XR defines separate models for configuration, operational data and actions to improve usability.

 If we examine the directory for the XR 6.0.1 release, we see that there are 428 YANG files that define XR data models.
 The actual number of models is lower.
 In reality, each YANG file defines a module or submodule.
 One or more modules and submodules define each model.
 Submodules are partial modules that contribute definitions to a module: